Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 </details>

-This method will be called from the web component, in the `onSendClicked` method.
+This method will be called from the Web component, in the `onSendClicked` method.

 ### Testing the completed website